 Endometriosis occurs when the endometrium, or the tissue lining the uterus starts, to grow in other areas.
-The most common place for the formation of lesions is the pelvic cavity, which include on or under the ovaries, on the fallopian tubes, behind the uterus, on the tissues that hold the uterus in place, and on the bowels or bladder.
+The most common place for the formation of these extrauterine growths is the pelvic cavity; lesions can form on or under the ovaries, on the fallopian tubes (the tubes connecting the ovaries to the uterus), behind the uterus, on the tissues that hold the uterus in place, or on the bowels or bladder.

-Evidence of Endometriosis in the Bowel
+Evidence of endometriosis in the bowel

-The primary symptoms of bowel endometriosis are dyschezia, which is consistent with pain on opening the bowels; dyspareunia, which is deep pelvic pain during sex; and rectal bleeding while menstruating.
-If a physician suspects the condition, diagnosis exams include vaginal examination, ultrasound, and CT or MRI scan.
-However, the only method to confirm the diagnosis is surgery using two procedures called laparoscopy and sigmoidoscopy that enables surgeons to observe the interior of the abdomen and bowel respectively.
+To diagnose endometriosis in the bowel, a physician conducts an examination that includes a vaginal examination, ultrasound, and a CT or MRI scan.
+However, the only way to confirm the diagnosis is surgery, using two procedures called laparoscopy and/or sigmoidoscopy that enable surgeons to observe the interior of the abdomen and bowel, respectively.

-Treatment for Endometriosis in the Bowel
+Treatment for endometriosis in the bowel

-Note: Endometriosis News is strictly a news and information website about the disease.
+Endometriosis News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.